How Does Alumni Engagement Save Companies Time and Money?

 1. Save Money by Rehiring Former Employees

-When employees leave an organization, they take with them a wealth of knowledge and expertise.
+When employees leave an organization, they take with them a vast wealth of knowledge and expertise.
 With increasingly high turnover rates and associated expenses, businesses must seek ways to derive the most benefit from the investment made in their staff.
 A Gracechurch Consulting study found that more than 30% of respondents would consider being rehired by a former employer.
 Organizations benefit immensely from hiring their alumni, because these individuals

 - Cost about 50% less to train and get up to speed,